Carpal tunnel syndrome

 How do I care for my scar?

-The length of the scar will vary on a case by case basis.
-The number of stitches also varies but the surgeons aim to make the scar as cosmetically acceptable as possible.
+The length of the scar will vary between patients.
+The number of stitches will also vary.
+Your surgeon will aim to make the scar look as good as possible.

-Your scar may become sensitive to touch while it heals, so it is very important to massage your scar with a small amount of water based hand cream for up to eight weeks after surgery.
+Your scar may become sensitive to touch while it heals.
+To help with this, it is very important to massage your scar with a small amount of water-based hand cream for up to 8 weeks after surgery.
 This will help to soften the scar tissue and reduce its sensitivity.
+For more information, please read the Trust's Scar massage leaflet.

 Rehabilitation after surgery